Beginner AJAX Guide with GET and POST Examples (PHP, JavaScript)

 }

-We added the setRequestHeader method and changed the open type to POST.
+We set the setRequestHeader property and changed the open type to POST.
 Then the name and value pairs go directly into the send method.

 That's the basics of AJAX.
 I hope I explained it well enough.